 - ½ tsp. salt

-- Add the chicken breasts and all of the marinade ingredients (listed above) into a ziploc bag and let sit for about 30 minutes.
+- Add the chicken breasts and all of the marinade ingredients (listed above) into a Ziploc bag and let sit for about 30 minutes.

 - Preheat the oven to 450